 In 1937, new engineering disciplines continued to change the face of the industry.
 We became the New Zealand Institution of Engineers in recognition of our members' variety of careers.
 1982 saw us change our name to the Institution of Professional Engineers New Zealand (IPENZ), to reflect the importance of professional engineering standards and honour the range of specialisations within the industry.
 We celebrated our centenary in 2014.

 In 2017, we changed our name to Engineering New Zealand to reflect our new direction and strategy: to bring engineering to life.
 We want our members to be proud of their profession, and the public to understand the contribution engineers make to society.
 Our new name explains who we are and what we stand for.
 It reflects extensive feedback from members about making engineers better recognised, understood and valued.
 Our previous name, Institution of Professional of Engineers New Zealand, remains our legal name.

-- Build greater credibility so New Zealanders have confidence and trust in the work that we do.
+- Credible.
+New Zealanders have trust and confidence in engineers and the work they do.

-- Generate greater public recognition for the fundamental contribution engineers make to society.
+- Recognised.
+Engineers are celebrated for the fundamental contribution they make to society.

 - Thriving.
 Our members belong to a supportive community that makes them feel valued..